DaloroAT/first_breaks_picking/README.md

 # How to use it

 The library can be used in Python, or you can use the desktop application.

+## Python

-The former has more flexibility for building your own picking scenario and processing multiple files.
-The difference between the latter is that it allows you to work interactively with only one file and has better performance in visualization.
+Programmatic way has more flexibility for building your own picking scenario and processing multiple files.
+In this subsection, we show various code snippets using Python.

 ### Create SGY
 We provide several ways to create `SGY` object: from file, `bytes` or `numpy` array.